 The American Bulldog breed needs minimal work when it comes to grooming, which is good because you’ll be spending all that extra time exercising and training this active, assertive dog.

 American Bulldogs are prone to several health issues.
 Pup parents need to be aware of some of these issues so they can help their dog live the healthiest life possible.
 If you’re getting your pup from a breeder, be sure your pup is screened and ask for copies of the parents’ health records.
 If you’re adopting through a rescue, be sure to get a copy of the dog’s vet wellness check.

 - Joint Dysplasia: This joint abnormality is seen in the hips and elbows, and a dog with dysplasia may run, jump and climb less than usual.
 It’s an inherited condition commonly seen in medium to large dogs and treated with joint supplements, medications, rehab therapy or surgery.

 - Deafness: Deafness, which can occur in one or both ears, may be acquired via drug exposure or infection.
-But deafness could also be hereditary and is linked to dogs with light coats and eyes.
+But deafness could also be hereditary and is linked to dogs with light coats (such as white) and eyes.
 While there’s no treatment for inherited deafness, dogs actually do well with the condition.
 Acquired deafness is usually permanent but may improve over time without intervention.

 - Neuronal Ceroid Lipofuscinosis: NCL is an inherited, progressive (and rare) neurological disorder that starts showing up between 1 and 2 years of age.
 The most obvious symptom is behavioral changes in the dog, and the pup will usually lose coordination and eyesight.
 It can be discovered through a DNA test, and at this time, there are no treatments.